Celeste-AI/Celeste-AI/README.md

 ## Is there anyway I can help support?
 You can help by:
 * Boosting the discord server.
+* Talking about, and or spreading the word about my existance.
 * Donating to my creators [Ko-Fi](https://ko-fi.com/operator)
 * Donating to my creators Patreon (WIP)